 - 1. Alert co-workers and ensure the safety of personnel and patients. - 2.
-Call Facilities at ext.215-4500 and give location of the spill. - 3.
-Contain the spill by carefully following the instructions on the spill kit located in the DECON side of sterilization. - 4.
-If the spill is deemed hazardous, evacuate the area and call Facilities at extension 215-4500.
+Call Facilities at (915) 215-4500 and give location of the spill. - 3.
+Contain the spill by carefully following the instructions on the spill kit located in the DECON side of SPD. - 4.
+If the spill is deemed hazardous, evacuate the area and call Facilities at extension (915) 215-4500

-In the event of a small amalgam mercury spill, immediately call the dispensary associated with your CPT and give the location of the spill.
-Dispensary personnel will respond to the scene with an amalgam spill kit to clean up the spill.
+In the event of a small amalgam mercury spill, immediately call the dispensary associated with your PSS and give the location of the spill.
+Dispensary personnel will respond to the scene with spill kit to clean up the spill.